 Elaine Currie—Graduate Assistant

-Elaine is a first-year graduate student in the Higher Education Administration M.Ed. program at Vanderbilt.
+Elaine is a second-year graduate student in the Higher Education Administration M.Ed. program at Vanderbilt.
 As a graduate assistant, Elaine investigates alleged violations of the Honor Code and aids in advising the Undergraduate Honor Council.
 Elaine graduated with a B.S. in Psychology and a minor in Education, Learning, and Society from the University of Washington in Seattle.
 At the UW, she served as the Vice President of Member Development for Pi Beta Phi, volunteered as an undergraduate teaching assistant for biopsychology, stress psychology, and cognitive psychology courses, and worked at the ArtsUW Ticket Office.
 In her free time, Elaine loves to travel, both domestically and internationally, and she is hoping to visit Australia next!